What A Positive Coronavirus Test Means For President Trump's Health

 According to CDC guidelines, infected people should isolate for at least 10 days, though that can sometimes be cut short if they get two negative tests at least 24 hours apart.
 Anyone who develops symptoms is supposed to remain isolated for at least 10 days from when their symptoms first appear — and have gone at least 24 hours without a fever, without taking any fever-reducing medication.

 The White House hasn't released details about exactly how the president and first lady plan to handle the logistics of all this in the White House.
-In fact, the White House hasn't specifically said whether they have any symptoms.
 The White House physician, Sean Conley, released a statement that reads: "The president and first lady are both well at this time and they plan to remain at home within the White House during their convalescence."

 If the president or his wife get sick, it's unclear how they might be treated.
 Convalescent plasma, which is obtained from the blood of people who have recovered from the virus, can be given to patients before they develop symptoms to prevent disease.
 They might also consider remdesivir or another antiviral drug, or one of the so-called monoclonal antibody therapies currently being evaluated, as a preventive measure.